contain the active ingredient ondansetron (as hydrochloride dihydrate)

 If you feel unwell or have any symptoms that you do not understand, tell your doctor immediately.

 Keep ONSETRON where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 Keep your tablets in a cool dry place where the temperature stays below 25°C.

 Do not store ONSETRON or any other medicine in the bathroom or near a sink.

 Do not leave ONSETRON in the car or on window sills.
-Heat and dampness can destroy s
+Heat and dampness can destroy some

 If your doctor tells you to stop taking ONSETRON, or your tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.

 - ONSETRON 4 – round white tablet marked “4” on one side

 - ONSETRON 8 – round white tablet marked “8” on one side and a scoreline on the other.